 Please note: the wagon ride is a “Wagon” Ride and not a hayride.
 Teachers and group leaders are encouraged to communicate the above information to their group before the tour date.

-Our tour room is called The Dairy Tale Theater.
+The Dairy Tale Theatre: Our tour room is called The Dairy Tale Theatre.
 The tour room has been converted into an old barn with lots of hands-on activities to help you experience life on the farm.
-Meet and milk “Betsy”, our model Jersey cow.
+Meet and milk “Jenny,” our model Jersey cow.
 Schools or Groups using purchase orders for payment please use one of the following procedures:

 - Write the purchase order number on top of the confirmation sheet before mailing it back to us.

-- Telephone us at (937) 325-0629 in advance to give us your purchase order number before your scheduled tour date.
+- Telephone us at (937) 325-0629 in advance to give us a copy of your purchase order before your scheduled tour date.

 - Provide a tour guide with a copy of your class or group’s original purchase order on the day of your tour.